amitor/docs/README.md

 ## Welcome to the Amitor Users Manual

-You can use the [Amitor](https://amitor.com) to manage, collaborate, share files and offer your clients a client portal.
+You can use [Amitor](https://amitor.com) to manage, collaborate, share files and offer your clients a client portal.

 This is the place to get answers to the Amitor platform.